rancher/rancher-docs/docs/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/migrate-rancher-to-new-cluster.md

 ### 6. Scale down the original Rancher instance

-After redirecting traffic to the new Rancher environment, **scale the original Rancher instance to 0 replicas** so it no longer contacts with your managed clusters.
+After redirecting traffic to the new Rancher environment, **scale the original Rancher instance to 0 replicas** so it no longer contacts your managed clusters.

 Leaving the old server up can cause agents to keep contacting the original `server-url`, which often leaves clusters stuck in **Updating** in the new environment.